 - i.
-Be in keeping with the character of the wider area and its impact on the adjoining conservation areas. - ii.
-Enhance and safeguard existing views of the area. - iii.
+Be in keeping with the character of the wider area and its impact on the two adjoining conservation areas. - ii.
+Enhance and safeguard existing views of and across the area. - iii.
 Be no higher than six storeys. - iv.
 Provide employment and community space, as well as residential space. - v.
 Increase space for pedestrians and provide an improved street environment in the area. - vi.
-Contribute to improvements to the three stations and public transport in the area. - vii.
-Provide more green/open public space, as well as more trees. - viii.
+Contribute to improvements to the three railway stations and public transport in the area. - vii.
+Provide improvements to public facilities, including health and education. - viii.
+Provide more green/open public space, as well as more trees and green corridors. - ix.
 Provide improved pedestrian and cycle routes between West End Lane and Finchley Road.